Available with Network Analyst license.

 - Click OK.

-- From the Analysis toolset, drag the Add Locations tool into the model window.
+- In the Analysis toolset, drag the Add Locations tool into the model window.

-- Select the Stores feature layer in the Contents pane and drag it onto the model to the left of Add Locations.
+- Select the Stores feature layer in the Contents pane and drag it into the model window to the left of Add Locations.

 - Connect Stores to Add Locations and click Input locations on the context menu that appears.